sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/s2/README.md

 The Great Gun-Yu flood of China, around 1900 BC, was said to have lasted 22 years.
 See `ADHOC-EVIDENCE/ancient-myths/asia/china`.

+"I don't think that S2 is more than 20-30 years [due to] total apparent karst erosion/number of inundations." - Nobulart

 ## New Geographic Pole Locations

 New north pole: